Home > Railways > Countries > Technical Info

 This covers:

 (1) the use of left- or right-hand running on double-track lines (known as "rule of the road"), shown as LH or RH; n/a implies the system is single throughout.
-Many heavy-rail systems now have full bi-directional signalling, though usually still with a preference for a particular rule of the road; where known, this is indicated with the use of "pref.".
+Many heavy-rail systems now have some degree of bi-directional operation; if this is used so extensively that no preference is evident (common in North America), this is shown as "bi-di".

 Electrification: